Radwa-Salah913/Automated-advanced-regression-Home-price-/README.md

-It is a regression problem to predict home prices based on 81 features.
-I didn't rely on visualization plots because they are not suitable for such a large number of features, so I depended on automated code.
-I focused on the preprocessing steps because the data has many issues.
+It is a regression problem aimed at predicting home prices based on 81 features.
+I did not rely heavily on visualization plots, as they are less suitable for such a large number of features.
+Instead, I focused on automating the process through code.
+My primary emphasis was on the preprocessing steps, as the dataset contained several issues that needed to be addressed.
+After completing the preprocessing and modeling, I tested the code on the competition's test data and achieved a score of 0.212 in the Kaggle competition.

 ### Link of Dataset:
 [Click here](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data)